OLC-Bioinformatics/redmine-docs/docs/analysis/gfa_retrieve.md

 ### How do I download Bandage and view the assembly?

 Bandage can (currently) be downloaded and used on windows corporate laptops.
-However, additional tools like BLAST are unfortunately not currently usable with the program (at the moment).
+However, additional tools like BLAST are unfortunately not currently usable with the program on corporate Windows laptops/tablets (at the moment).
 To download, navigate to the [Bandage website](https://rrwick.github.io/Bandage/) and click "Download Windows".
 Extract the zip file to a location of your choosing.
 Within the unzipped folder, you will find a folder titled "Bandage", within this is "Bandage.exe".
 If you double-click "Bandage.exe" it should open the Bandage GUI for you:

 ![Bandage GUI](../img/bandage_gui.jpg)